codebystu/msp1-tshg-final/README.md

 ![Navigation Bar](assets/documents/navbar.png)
 ![Uppercase active and shadow box](assets/documents/linkshadow.png)
 - _Banner Image With Overlay_
-    - Featured on all pages escept the 404 page, the responsive banner with overlay introduces the user to the band with an eye catching wide angle black and white headshot image of the six members, the black and white theme is reproduced on all images site wide for styling and consistency.
-There is an overlay when hovering or first tapping on mobile with a callout to stream or download the new album "Dream of a Ghost", with a linked button which directs the user straight to the stream page.
-The overlay message and links can be updated, and when viewed on the shows page they have details of the next show and a link to the venue website.
+    - Featured on all pages except the 404 page, the responsive banner with overlay introduces the user to the band with an eye catching, wide angle, black and white headshot image of the six members, the black and white theme is reproduced on all images site wide for styling and consistency.
+There is an overlay when hovering or first tapping on mobile with a callout to stream or download the new album "Dream of a Ghost", with a highlighted link directing the user straight to the stream page.
+The overlay message and link can be updated, as exampled on the shows page which has details of the next show and a link to the venue website.
     - This feature allows the user to quickly navigate to key parts of the site which may be of key interest.
 It can be updated with new release details, show dates, merchandise and ticket availability, providing the band with an opportunity to highlight key information to fans and users.
 ![Banner Image](assets/documents/banner.png)
 ![Overlay Link](assets/documents/overlaylink.png)